3DBear/PlyImporter/README.md

 # PlyImporter
-PLY (Polygon File Format) importer for Unity
+PLY (Polygon File Format) importer for Unity.
+Feel free to open an issue if you found a .ply that does not work with this script, I'll happily make it work.

 ## Installation
 Put both .cs files into your project